techbone/ALTURA-NFT-TEST/README.md

 ## Getting started

 > - Clone this repo to your local machine.
-> - Generate Alchemy SDK api key.
+> - Generate your Alchemy SDK api key.

 ## Running the app on your local machine